 Love Racking Up The Starpoints?

 Consider these offers to earn more Starpoints, the Starwood Preferred Guest® Business Credit Card from American Express.
 If you are short on elite status, consider the Starwood Preferred Guest Credit Card from Amex which gives 5 elite qualifying nights, and 2 stay credits just for having the card.
-The Platinum Card from American Express offers complimentary annual SPG Gold status just for having the card, so that is something else to consider.
+You should also consider The Platinum Card from American Express.